Chiragxt/task_applab/README.md

 # task_applab
-Task to create a responsive page using bootstrap and html/css
+ A responsive webpage using bootstrap functionality and html/css.